 This feature is in Public Preview.

 Qlik Replicate helps you pull data from multiple data sources (Oracle, Microsoft SQL Server, SAP, mainframe and more) into Delta Lake.
-Replicate’s automated change data capture (CDC) helps you avoid the heavy lifting of manually extracting data, transferring via API script, chopping, staging, and importing.
+Replicate’s automated change data capture (CDC) helps you avoid the heavy lifting of manually extracting data, transferring using an API script, chopping, staging, and importing.
 Qlik Compose automates the CDC into Delta Lake.

-Qlik authenticates with Databricks using a Databricks personal access token.
+Qlik Replicate authenticates with Databricks using a Databricks personal access token.
 To generate a personal access token, follow the instructions in Generate a personal access token.

-Qlik will write data to an S3 bucket and the Databricks integration cluster will read data from that location.
+Qlik Replicate will write data to an S3 bucket and the Databricks integration cluster will read data from that location.
 Therefore the integration cluster requires secure access to the S3 bucket.

 To access AWS resources, you can launch the Databricks integration cluster with an instance profile.
 The instance profile should have access to the staging S3 bucket and the target S3 bucket where you want to write the Delta tables.
 To create an instance profile and configure the integration cluster to use the role, follow the instructions in Secure access to S3 buckets using instance profiles.